juhele/opengeodata/Simulated_radiation_monitoring_data/readme.md

 ### Simulated airborne monitoring "Stromovka" ###

-The data do not contain any values above normal radiation background
+The data do not contain any values above normal radiation background - the range is 55 - 115 nGy/h = 0.05 - 0.115 microGy/h

 ### Simulated walk monitoring "Stromovka" ###